 1 x 250 g medium fat cream cheese

 150 g pink Turkish Delight, diced into 5 mm blocks and tossed in a little icing sugar

 Rosewater available in pharmacies and supermarkets differ in strength.
 Do taste rosewater before use, the dosage may vary from 2.5 ml to 10 ml.
 Start by adding 2.5 ml and if necessary scale it up.

-Line a round 20 cm loose bottom pan with baking paper.
+Line a round 20 cm loose bottom cake tin with baking paper.
 Spray the sides with a non-stick spray.

 Mix the biscuit crumbs with the butter and keep to one side.
 Pour the water and rosewater into a mixing bowl.
 Sprinkle the Cheesecake Mix over and beat until well blended with an electric beater.
-Add cream cheese, beat again with the cream cheese until smooth.
+Add cream cheese, beat again.

-Using the same beaters, but in a separate bowl, whip the cream until firm and fold gently into the cheesecake mixture using a spatula or metal spoon.
+Using the same beaters, but in a separate bowl, whip the cream until just firm and fold it gently into the cheesecake mixture using a spatula or metal spoon.
 Divide the mixture in half.

 Pour the cheesecake mixture into the tin.
 Sprinkle the buttered crumbs over the mixture, press them down and smooth gently with the back of a spoon.

 Leave to set for at least 6 hours or overnight in the fridge.
-To turn out, release the sides of the tin to loosen the cake.
-Place a large flat serving plate upside down over the loose-bottom tin and invert the cake onto the plate.
+To turn out, run a knife around the insides of the tin to loosen the cake.
+Place a flat serving plate upside down over the loose-bottom tin and invert the cake onto the plate.
 Push the cake out and remove the base.
 Peel away the baking paper, which will now be on top of the cake.

-Garnish with sifted icing sugar and grated white chocolate or with a small pink rosebud and some perfect petals.
+Garnish with sifted icing sugar and grated white chocolate or some rose petals.